 The client and server then both use the premaster secret and the random numbers that they sent at the start of the communication to come up with the master secret.
 Once the master key has been calculated, it is used to come up with either four or six separate keys.
 These are the:

-- Client write MAC key – This key is used by the server to check the integrity of data that was sent by the client.
+- Client write MAC key – This key is used by the server to authenticate data that is sent by the client.

-- Server write MAC key – The server write MAC key is used by the client to check the integrity of data that was sent by the server.
+- Server write MAC key – The server write MAC key is used by the client to authenticate the data that is sent by the server.

-- Client write encryption key – The server uses this key to encrypt data that was sent by the client.
+- Client write encryption key – This key encrypts data that the client writes.

-- Server write encryption key – The client uses this key to encrypt data that was sent by the server.
+- Server write encryption key – The server write encryption key encrypts the data that the server writes.

-- Client write IV key – The client write IV key is used by the server in AEAD ciphers, but not when other key exchange algorithms are used.
+- Client write IV key – The client write IV key is generated when AEAD is used for encryption and authentication.

 Establishing the master key is an important part of the TLS handshake, because it enables both sides of the connection to securely derive keys that can be used for both authentication and encryption.
 Separate keys are used for both processes as a precaution.